ksu-cs-textbooks/cis580/content/13-basic-3d-rendering/02-it-starts-with-triangles.md

 ## Triangles

 Triangles are then defined by the order the vertices are presented to the graphics card, defined by a _graphics primitive type_.
-There are four supported by XNA, and appear in the [PrimativeType enumeration](https://www.monogame.net/documentation/?page=T_Microsoft_Xna_Framework_Graphics_PrimitiveType).
+There are four supported by XNA, and appear in the [PrimitiveType enumeration](https://www.monogame.net/documentation/?page=T_Microsoft_Xna_Framework_Graphics_PrimitiveType).
 These are _LineList_, _LineStrip_, _TriangleList_, and _TriangleStrip_.
 The first two vertices in a `LineList` define the two endpoints of a line, the second two, a second line.
 In contrast, with a `LineStrip` each successive line connects to the previous one, sharing a vertex.
 Thus vertices 0 and 1 define the first line, vertices 1 and 2 define the second, vertices 2 and 3 the third, and so on...

 The `TriangleList` and `TriangleStrip` work the same way.
 In a `TriangleList` each three vertices define a single triangle.
 Hence vertices 0, 1, and 2 define the first triangle, and vertices 3, 4, and 5, the second, and so on.
 With the `TriangleStrip`, vertices 0, 1, and 2 define the first triangle; vertices 1, 2, and 3 define the second, vertices 3, 4, and 5 the third, and so on...